pingcap/docs-cn/sql-statements/sql-statement-import-into.md

 `IMPORT INTO` supports importing data from files stored in Amazon S3, GCS, and the TiDB local storage.

-- For data files stored in Amazon S3 or GCS, `IMPORT INTO` supports running in the [TiDB backend task distributed execution framework](/tidb-distributed-execution-framework.md).
+- For data files stored in Amazon S3, GCS, or Azure Blob Storage, `IMPORT INTO` supports running in the [TiDB backend task distributed execution framework](/tidb-distributed-execution-framework.md).

     - When this framework is enabled ([tidb_enable_dist_task](/system-variables.md#tidb_enable_dist_task-new-in-v710) is `ON`), `IMPORT INTO` splits a data import job into multiple sub-jobs and distributes these sub-jobs to different TiDB nodes for execution to improve the import efficiency.
     - When this framework is disabled, `IMPORT INTO` only supports running on the TiDB node where the current user is connected.